diem/website/docs/welcome-to-libra.md

 ### Stay Updated

 Check out the Libra network’s [documentation](/docs/welcome-to-libra) and [community](http://community.libra.org) sites, and stay up to date by signing up for our newsletter [here](/newsletter_form).

+Tell us your plan to build a [product or service](/developer_form).
+We know that not all aspects of the Libra network will be available immediately to some developers.
+We're excited to work with the community to evolve these features, and look forward to your participation!